Mars-Weather/marsweatherui/README.md

 ![Main Page](public/images/screenshot_1.jpg)

-When the user opens the website, the data of the last sol is displayed.
+When the user opens the website, the data of the last sol (Martian day) is displayed.
 If there is no data for the last sol (e.g. problems with sensors on Mars), dashes are displayed.

 1) The user can choose any sol in the database.
 In this case the data is displayed for selected